|

 It's like moving the wire.
 So the wire may be stationary and yet a voltage is

 generated in it.
-Now we know how to make

-a magnetic field electrically and how to generate electricity with a magnet: You expose a second coil to the
+You expose a second coil to the

 magnetic field of an electromagnet fed with alternating current, preferably